 - English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0

 How to apply

 Please contact Dr Gordon Watson (Gordon.Watson@port.ac.uk) to discuss your interest before you apply, quoting the project code.

 When you're ready to apply, you can use our online application form and select ‘Biological Sciences’ as the subject area.
 Make sure you submit a personal statement, proof of your degrees and grades, details of two referees, proof of your English language proficiency and an up-to-date CV.

 Our ‘How to Apply’ page offers further guidance on the PhD application process.

-Please note, to be considered for this funded PhD opportunity you must quote project code BIOL4780219 when applying.
+Please note, to be considered for this self-funded PhD opportunity you must quote project code BIOL4780219 when applying.